 In planning and performing our audit, we considered the City of Ann Arbor, Michigan's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the City of Ann Arbor, Michigan's internal control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of the City of Ann Arbor, Michigan's internal control over financial reporting.
+Accordingly, we do not express an opinion on the effectiveness of the City of Ann Arbor, Michigan's internal control over financial control over financial reporting.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct misstatements on a timely basis.
-A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
+A material weakness is a deficiency, or combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.

 Our consideration of internal control over financial reporting was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control over financial reporting that might be deficiencies, significant deficiencies or material weaknesses.
+In addition, because of inherent limitations in internal control, including possibility of management override of controls, misstatements due to fraud or error may occur and not be detected by such controls.
 We did not identify any deficiencies in internal control over financial reporting that we consider to be material weaknesses, as defined above.
-However, we identified a certain deficiency in internal control over financial reporting described in the accompanying schedule of findings as 2010-1 that we consider to be a significant deficiency in internal control over financial reporting.
+However, we identified a certain deficiency in internal control over financial reporting described in the accompanying schedule of findings and questioned costs as 2011-1 that we consider to be a significant deficiency in internal control over financial reporting.